BrianENguyen/brianenguyen.com/pages/blog/universal-studios.md

 I had a blast with my experiences at Universal Studios.
 Super Nintendo Land was once of the best places I&rsquo;ve been in a theme park.
 Even though there were some negatives at my visit, the pros outweighed the cons.
-Universal Studios is a must-visit destination for California residents or tourists
+Universal Studios is a must-visit destination for California residents or tourists.

 <figure>